opendroid-project/docs/wiki/Building_101.md

 1. Now, find the manifest of your preferred android fork.
 This guide will be using LineageOS as an example.

-2. Make a directory in which you want android to be cloned(`mkdir Lineage`)
+2. Make a directory in which you want the android source code to be cloned
+    ```
+    mkdir Lineage
+    ```

-3. Cd into the directory(`cd Lineage`)
+3. Cd into the directory
+    ```
+    cd Lineage
+    ```

+4. Run
+    ```
-4. Run `repo init -u https://github.com/LineageOS/android.git -b lineage-21.0 --git-lfs`.
+    repo init -u https://github.com/LineageOS/android.git -b lineage-21.0 --git-lfs
+    ```

     Replace the url with the link to your preferred source of android.
 Replace the branch with the version of android you want to build.
 (Lineage 21 is A14, 20 is A13)

     - **Note #1**: If you get an error like `repo does not know who you are`, run
     ```
     git config --global user.name "ProAndroidBuilder" # This can be any name, even your real name.
 Be warned, this name will be public if you start committing things.
     ```

     ```
     git config --global user.email "android@veryrealemail.com" # This should be your email.
 Be warned, this will be public if you start committing things.
     ```

     - **Note #2**: You can specify the `--depth=1` argument here to save storage space albeit at the loss of commit history.

+5. Run
+    ```
-5. Run `repo sync -c --force-sync --optimized-fetch --no-tags --no-clone-bundle --prune -j$(nproc --all)`.
+    repo sync -c --force-sync --optimized-fetch --no-tags --no-clone-bundle --prune -j$(nproc --all)
+    ```

 In case you ger RPC errors, try reducing the -j argument to something like four.
 I usually run this sync command two or three times, to clone any repos that failed to clone during the previous sync (bad internet problems).

 6. Wait for the command(s) to complete.